LunaceC/SMMG_6000M_26spring_group3_final/README.md

 - Task 2 collision-free path generation from the Task 1 sequence
 - the upstream interface note that defines what Task 3 should consume from Task 2

-Task 3 and Task 4 implementation are intentionally excluded from this branch.
+Task 4 implementation are intentionally excluded from this branch.

 ## Quick start